 - Conducting due diligence of intellectual property assets and lots more.

 It is the job of the intellectual property lawyers to give their clients new ideas to improve and increase their portfolios.
-Apart from that, they may also enlighten their clients regarding the rules and regulations to follow for any additional protection required for the intellectual property.
+Apart from that, they may also enlighten their clients regarding the rules and regulations to follow for any additional protection required to guard their intellectual property.

 In addition to the above, if you need you can also hire an intellectual property lawyer for the required help to file an application for a trademark or patent for your business, defend the existing patent or trademark, draft a licensing contract and also to present your case before the patent examiner or board.